Team Volcano

 Team Volcano, also known as Team Volcano International or TVI, was a multi-sport team prominent in the mid to late 1990s.

+History

-The team, founded by Chris Eversfield and Iain Parsons in 1995, was the first non-geographic Triathlon team (other than from the British Military and Emergency services) to be fully affiliated to the sport's governing body, the British Triathlon Association.
-The team pioneered the use of digital communication and the emerging Internet to communicate with its network of athletes.
+The team, founded by Chris Eversfield and Iain Parsons in 1995, was the first non-geographic triathlon team (other than those from the British military and emergency services) to be fully affiliated to the sport's governing body, the British Triathlon Association.
+The team pioneered the use of digital communication and the emerging internet to communicate with its network of athletes.